RetryR1v2/mms-boats/README.md

 - Version 1.1.5
 - Added GiveBoat to Close Player
 - Added StoreBoat Option if you Drive Aways with boat you now can store it Everywhere
+- Version 1.1.6
+- Boats Now have an Inventory

 # installation

 - Run the SQL files to add Tables in your DB